-INDIANAPOLIS – Tampa Bay has a cheap quarterback who played pretty well as a rookie last season.
-There's no real reason for the Buccaneers to consider a QB with the seventh overall pick of the NFL draft, but they're apparently considering that option.
+INDIANAPOLIS – Tampa Bay has a cheap, young quarterback who played pretty well as a rookie.
+There's no real reason for the Buccaneers to consider a quarterback with the seventh overall pick of the NFL draft, but they're apparently considering that option.

 The Buccaneers' attitude toward Mike Glennon seems to be positive but only to a point.
 There always seems to be a "Yeah, but ... " attached to the praise.